cupidthecat/cupid-os/README.md

 # cupid-os
-cupid-os a minimal operating system
+cupid-os a minimal operating system written in C